CRBroughton/Sibyl/README.md

     id: 1,
     name: "Craig", // can conbine multiple where clauses },
-   limit: 20, // limit the response from Sybil
+   limit: 20, // limit the response from Sibyl
    offset: 10, // offset the response, useful for pagination })
 ```